Taciturny/Mental_Health_Convo/README.md

 ```

 3. Deploy and Access the App

   If you choose not to upsert data manually, you can still assess the app.
 The mental health chatbot is deployed on Render.
-You can access it here.
+You can access it here [App](https://mental-health-chatbot-jb1e.onrender.com).

 ### Step 7: Tests (Unit and Integration Tests)